Our People

 Dr. Andrea Esplin was born and raised in Idaho.
 She attended the University of Puget Sound in Tacoma, Washington, receiving a Bachelors degree in Natural Science Biology with a Minor in Chemistry.
 She went on to the University of Utah School of Medicine for her medical Doctorate and returned to Idaho for residency at the Full Circle Health, staying on as faculty after completing the residency program.
 Dr. Esplin currently practices full spectrum family medicine and has a focus on procedural skills and endoscopy.

-Joey Florence, MD, CAQ-SM (she/her)
+Joey Florence, MD, CAQSM (she/her)

 Family Medicine